Into the Lens: Background and development

-Version history and releases
+Release

 Along with the "On TV" and "Lenny" singles, the Buggles' "I Am a Camera" was re-released by ZTT on iTunes in 2012, including three bonus tracks: the aforementioned "12" Mix" of the song, and two demos both titled "We Can Fly from Here" ("Part I" and "Part II" respectively).
-The latter two songs would (like the "I Am a Camera" demo) be reworked as Yes songs, and in fact become the basis of Yes' future album, 2011's Fly from Here, which would mark the second time that both Horn and Downes would work with Yes following a departure by Jon Anderson - Downes returning on keyboards for both the album and the tour, but Horn taking the role as producer and offering some backing vocals, but reserving lead vocals for Benoît David.
-Along with the "12" mix", the B-side, and the two demos also appear on ZTT's 2010 re-release of Adventures in Modern Recording.
+The latter two songs would, like the "I Am a Camera" demo, be reworked as Yes songs, and would become the basis of Yes' future album, Fly from Here (2011), which would mark the second time that both Horn and Downes would work with Yes, following a departure by Jon Anderson, with Downes returning on keyboards for both the album and the tour, but Horn taking the role as producer and offering some backing vocals, reserving lead vocals for Benoît David.
+Along with the "12" mix", the B-side, and the two demos, the song also appears on ZTT's 2010 re-release of Adventures in Modern Recording.